QUESTION:

 1. We are living in a day of the Milquetoast Dad.
 Are YOU one?
 You know--the kind of dad where a child does not "follow anything I lay out for him in terms of boundaries"?
 When I read that quotation above, I assumed that there may very well be a problem with parental authority.

 2. He is "manipulating" you?
-By saying you "don't trust him because at Mom's house, she lets him make his own decisions regarding technology"?
+By his saying " you don't trust me because at Mom's house, she lets him make my own decisions regarding technology"?
 Children of divorced parents play this game of Pit constantly---and sadly, nowadays it works more than ever.
 So does that ploy work on you?
 So again---are you a Milquetoast dad?

 3. "Losing interest in other things" is of major concern.
 Where teens used to participate in and even perfect their lifelong hobbies and interests---the theater, archery, bowling, veterinarianism, martial arts, politics, sports, music, Indian history----they now instead are found upstairs in their bedroom with an electronic device, which has now become the most common activity of teens, according to research.